TNO-ropt/ropt-everest/docs/usage/basics.md

 - **Direct Execution:** Execute the plan directly, providing more control over stdout and error traces.

 The [`EverestPlan`][ropt_everest.EverestPlan] object provides several methods for building and managing optimization workflows:

 ### [`config_copy`][ropt_everest.EverestPlan.config_copy]
 Creates a modifiable copy of the Everest configuration dictionary.
-This copy allows you to ride specific configuration settings when defining optimizer steps.
+This copy allows you to override specific configuration settings to use with optimizer steps.

 ### [`add_optimizer`][ropt_everest.EverestPlan.add_optimizer]